usegalaxy-eu/website/index-hic.md

 Preprocssed SAM/BAM files:
 To build the contact matrix the SAM/BAM files need to generated using the --reorder option from bowtie2 / hisat2 to output the SAM/BAM files in the exact same order as in the fastq files.
 To cover the identical reason, the SAM/BAM file should not be sorted.
 Please make sure your preprocessed SAM/BAM files fulfill these requirements, if not the creation of a contact matrix with hicBuildMatrix will fail.

-We recommend to use BWA-MEM with the Hi-C specific parameters
+We recommend to use BWA-MEM with the Hi-C specific parameters, as shown in our tutorials.

 ## Our Data Policy